malpou/pantry-expiration-notifier/README.md

 ## Notification Thresholds

-The service sends notifications at the following thresholds before expiration:
+By default, the service sends notifications at the following thresholds before expiration:

 - 90 days
 - 60 days